jao11/XMIMSIM/User-guide.md

 The discrete energies and continuous energies widgets each contain six buttons:

-* _Add_: add a new discrete energy or continuous energy intensity density.
+* _Add_: add a new component.
-* _Edit_: edit a previously defined discrete energy or continuous energy intensity density.
+* _Edit_: edit a previously defined component.
-* _Remove_: delete a previously defined discrete energy or continuous energy intensity density.
+* _Remove_: delete previously components.
-* _Import_: import a list of discrete energies or continuous energy intensity densities from an ASCII file.
+* _Import_: import a list of discrete lines or continuous energy intensity densities from an ASCII file.
 These files must consist of either two, three or seven columns, with the first column containing the energies, the second the total intensity (if only two columns are found), or the second and third the resp. horizontally and vertically polarized intensities or intensity densities.
 If seven columns are encountered, the last four columns are assumed to contain source sizes and divergencies.
 It is possible through the interface to start reading only at a certain linenumber and also to read only a set number of lines.
-* _Clear_: delete all previously defined discrete energies or continuous energy intensity densities.
+* _Clear_: delete all previously defined components.
 * _Scale_: multiply the intensities or intensity densities with a positive real number.